Uzbekistan at the AFC Asian Cup: 2015 Asian Cup in Australia

 Their participation in 2015 Asian Cup was not considered to be too successful.
 Uzbekistan, placed with North Korea, China and Saudi Arabia, was expected to make up into the semi-finals.
 Uzbekistan, said, needed to play all three matches to secure their ticket to the knockout stage.
 First, they beat North Korea 1–0 but they lost to China, for the first time in the Asian Cup, 1–2, despite had taken the lead.
 Uzbekistan had to fight hard to win 3–1 over Saudi Arabia, eventually booked their ticket to the knockout stage facing South Korea.

-In the match against North Korea's cousin, South Korea, which was the repeat of third place match before, the Uzbeks were more resilience, and goalkeeper Ignatiy Nesterov had played an astonishing match to keep the match into the extra time.
-The Koreans proved to be stronger when they scored two goals, effectively eliminated Uzbekistan from the tournament.
-Ironically, Uzbekistan started by defeating North Korea, and had to end their journey under hand of another Korea, South Korea.
+In the match against South Korea, a rematch of the previous edition's third place-playoff, the Uzbeks were more resilience, and goalkeeper Ignatiy Nesterov had played an astonishing match to hold off South Korea and bring the match to extra time.
+The Koreans proved to be stronger when they scored two goals, effectively eliminating an Uzbekistan side that had shown great strength from the tournament.